MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/implementing-recommendations.md

 - List any other assumptions that readers have to be aware of.

 ### Summary of findings

-This section has to be understandable for a non-technical audience so avoid using jargons.
+This section has to be understandable for a non-technical audience so avoid using jargon.
 Try to provide a balanced view so list positive aspects of the environment, team, operation or strategy.
 Then list the main issues which need improvement.
 This section should be readable within 1-2 minutes.

 ### Detailed findings
 Outline details about the most important issues along with recommendations.
 For more clarity, you can associate each issue with a severity level, and mark it with a color.
 Briefly, advise how to address the issues and you may assign owners.
 For example, “critical” issues can be marked as red and they require immediate attention; otherwise, they could result in data breach/security incidents.
 Following is an example: